richieok/n2sv_bundle/README.md

 ## Development

 ### Prerequisites
-- Docker
+- Docker ( At least version 28.3.2 )
-- Docker Compose
+- Docker Compose ( At least version v2.38.2 to use --watch )

 ### Environment Setup
 1. Copy environment template files (if any)